Support structures for people with disabilities

 • Promote and support the inclusion of people.

-Good to know: These can be very diverse structures, including day care centers, mobile teams, SA ESATs (Sections Annexes des Etablissements et Services d'Aide par le Travail), experimental apartment homes, experimental platforms, respite care offers, etc.
+Good to know: These can be very diverse structures, including day centers, mobile teams, SA ESAT (Annex Sections of Work Assistance Establishments and Services), experimental apartment homes, experimental platforms, respite services, etc.

 Main source of funding